maksim-bolotin/API_helper/README.md

 - Send individual images for gesture detection
 - Process entire directories of images in batch
 - Stream webcam video for real-time gesture detection testing
+- Use the detection function as an internal API

 ## Files